knepplab/knepplab.github.io/research.md

 ### Triplet State Influence on Photoisomerization and Thermal Reversion
 This project investigates how the lowest triplet state influences photoisomerization and thermal reversion in homonuclear and heteronuclear double-bond photoswitches (C=C, N=N, C=N, C=P, etc.).
 High-level electronic-structure methods and NA-TST (when relevant) are used to determine when triplet-mediated pathways compete with ground-state mechanisms across these systems.

-### Ink Degredation
-This project investigates how ink degrades over time and under different environmental conditions.
-UV-Vis spectroscopy will be used to track changes in color concentration from paper samples, allowing comparisons across ink types, colors, and storage conditions.
-The goal is to develop a method for quantifying ink degradation, with potential applications in forensic authentication and timeline analysis.